luccas-specht/dragons-challence/README.md

 ## Some observations about this app

 - There aren't functionalities of login and register by server side, the buttons and the forms in the login screen and register screen are only for UI matters.

-  But for access the app you must be authenticated, otherwise you'll be redirect to the login page.
-The app stores your information in the cookies to know if your session is authenticated or not
+-  To access the app you must be authenticated, otherwise you'll be redirect to the login page.
+The app stores your information in the cookies to knows if your session is  authenticated or not

 - If you try access a page that doesn't exists you'll be redirect to the page not found screen.